ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## UEID and SUEID Privacy Considerations {#ueidprivacyconsiderations}

 A UEID is usually not privacy-preserving.
-Relying parties receiving tokens that happen to be from a particular entity will be able to know the tokens are  from the same entity and be able to identify the entity issuing those tokens.
+Relying parties receiving tokens from a particular entity will be able to know the tokens are from the same entity and be able to identify the entity issuing those tokens.

 Thus the use of the claim may violate privacy policies.
 In other usage situations a UEID will